hyperspacedev/hyperspace-classic/README.md

 - `@uifabric/icons` - Icon pack that goes with Fabric UI
 - `moment` - for date formatting
 - `node-sass` - for compiling the Sass files needed
+- `electron` - for making the desktop versions